splunk/splunk-connect-for-syslog/docs/gettingstarted/podman-systemd-general.md

 * Update ``SPLUNK_HEC_URL`` and ``SPLUNK_HEC_TOKEN`` to reflect the correct values for your environment

-* Set `SC4S_DEST_SPLUNK_HEC_WORKERS` to match the number of indexers and/or HWFs with HEC endpoints.
+* Set `SC4S_DEST_SPLUNK_HEC_WORKERS` to match the number of indexers and/or HWFs with HEC endpoints, up to a maxiumum of 32.
 If the endpoint is a VIP, match this value to the total number of indexers behind the load balancer.

 * NOTE:  Splunk Connect for Syslog defaults to secure configurations.
-If you are not using trusted SSL certificates, be sure to uncomment the last line in the example.
+If you are not using trusted SSL certificates, be sure to uncomment the last line in the example above.

 ## Configure SC4S Listening Ports

 Most enterprises use UDP/TCP port 514 as the default as their main listening port for syslog "soup" traffic, and TCP port 6514 for TLS.
 The unit file and standard SC4S configurations reflect these defaults.
 If it desired to change some or all of them, container port mapping can be used to change the defaults without altering the underlying SC4S configuration.
 To do this, simply change the initial port in the
-`ExecStart` line for the main container (which represents the actual listening port on the host machine), like so:
+`ExecStart` line in the unit file for the main container (which represents the actual listening port on the host machine), like so:

 ```
 -p 614:514 -p 714:514/udp -p 8514:6514